How do you Keep Mice Out of Your House

 Are Mice Dangerous?

 Don’t Delay – Mice multiply very fast.
 To put it into perspective, a family of 6 mice can multiply into 50 – 60 mice in just 90 days.
+And you don’t want a mouse to die in a wall.

 Where Mice Nest in Houses?